nicolafisherwriter/nfwdg/_notes/Obsidian is a game changer if you want to write a book.md

 ---
-title: Obsidian is a game changer if you want to write a book
+title: obsidian is a game changer if you want to write a book
-tags: writing, techandtools
+tags: published
+project: medium
+due:
+type: post
+fc-calendar: content calendar
+fc-date:
+ year:
+ month:
+ day:
+fc-category: medium
+url:
 ---

 **This is the process I’m using to write my book.**